 New York City has very few public restrooms and the conditions and cleanliness inside will vary greatly.

-Places like Grand Central Station at 42nd St. and Lexington Ave., Rockefeller Center’s Concourse, the Time Warner Center in Columbus Circle, Macy’s at 34th St and 6th Ave., and Chelsea Market and the Occulus downtown are good options if you’re near one of these places.
+Places like Grand Central Station at 42nd St. and Lexington Ave., Rockefeller Center’s Concourse, the Time Warner Center in Columbus Circle, Macy’s at 34th St and 6th Ave., and Chelsea Market and the Occulus in Lower Manhattan are good options if you’re near one of these places.
 Otherwise, look to places like Starbucks and McDonalds.

 While it’s good to know these places exist, the better strategy is to always use the restroom when you have access.
 If you stop for lunch or visit a museum, attend a Broadway show or head to the Top of the Rock, use the available bathrooms.
 You’re likely to find cleaner facilities and in the case of restaurants and museums, smaller lines.

 Mistake #9: Taking a Horse and Carriage Ride.